Huiying-Li/Latent-Backdoor/README.md

 # Latent Backdoor Attacks on Deep Neural Networks

 This is the documentation of the `Tensorflow/Keras` implementation of Latent Backdoor Attacks.
 Please see the paper for details [Latent Backdoor Attacks on Deep Neural Networks, CCS'19](https://people.cs.uchicago.edu/~huiyingli/publication/fr292-yaoA.pdf).
+Please find our official website for this project [here](https://sandlab.cs.uchicago.edu/latent/).

 ## Dependencies